cchanche/khome-demo-app/README.md

 The Database is initialized and configured using _Docker Compose_ and it's dedicated `docker-compose.yml` file. _Docker Compose_ will automatically parse the content of the `.env` file located where-ever it is beeing called.
 For local setup, include the environement file in the root directory.

 > The required content of the root `.env` is described within the `docker-compose.yml`.
 The `$ docker-compose up` command will fail if any variable is missing.

+By default, NestJS enables CORS protection for it's API.
+To make CORS work, you need to allow your different origins at bootstrap in the `main.ts` file.
+We have a single origin (our frontend), and its URL will be defined in an aditional _env-variable_.

 ## Docker & Docker-compose